David Jenkins (television writer): Television

 Jenkins created and wrote TBS science fiction comedy series People of Earth, which ran for 2 seasons from 2016-17.
 He wrote the pilot for People of Earth (originally titled The Group) with Wyatt Cenac in mind.

-In 2020, HBO Max greenlit a Jenkins' queer pirate workplace rom-com, Our Flag Means Death.
-Jenkins served as creator, showrunner, writer, and even guest actor for the show's first season.
+In 2020, HBO Max greenlit Jenkins' queer pirate workplace rom-com, Our Flag Means Death.
+Jenkins served as creator, showrunner, writer, and guest actor for the series' first season.
 He was inspired to create the show after a conversation with his wife led him to the Wikipedia pages of real-life pirates Stede Bonnet and Blackbeard, who were written to have sailed together.
 "Just the idea of somebody who has a terrible midlife crisis and decides to do this, and then really hurts his family and hurts his wife and hurts his kids, and we don't know why.
 It's lost to history.
 And then the world's greatest pirate takes him under his wing, and then they have a whole voyage together, and we don't know why.
 It's lost to history.
 So all of his facts are fascinating, and then all of the questions that are unanswered are fascinating," Jenkins explained in an interview.